Vanessa DiBernardo: Chicago Red Stars, 2014–2022

 DiBernardo suffered a stress fracture in her hip during the 2018 Thorns Spring Invitational which would sideline her for the first two months of the 2018 NWSL season.
 She returned to the field on June 17 against the Portland Thorns.
 DiBernardo appeared in 12 games in 2018 and scored 2 goals.
+She was named to the NWSL Best XI for the month of August.